Machame – Shira Two

 - squat in such a way that you’re folding your body into a “Z” while

 - keeping your legs apart enough to maintain your balance (because you don’t want to fall in there), all while

 - aiming to make sure you hit the mark of a tiny little hole on the floor of the outhouse

 Not the most comfortable experience I ever had.
-But you just do what you’ve gotta do and move on with life.
-There’re a couple of lessons to be learned here:
+But you do what you’ve gotta do and move on with life.
+There’re a couple of lessons to learn here:

 Lesson #3: Eat as much as you can!
 You’re going to need to eat as much as possible if you plan to make it to the top!

 Some problems you’ll face with this are:

 - your appetite waning as you make it farther up the mountain